Updated May 19, 2020

 - Or USCIS may stop processing already-accepted applications and may return the application fees that were submitted with the unprocessed applications (like what happened when DACA and advance parole for DACA recipients were terminated in September 2017).

 - The processing times listed on the USCIS website range between 4 to 36 months, depending on which service center has your case.
 These processing times are long but anecdotally we’ve heard that some cases still take only 3-5 months to process.
-Consider the possibility, then, that it might take longer for your renewal application to be processed this time than it did when you applied for renewal previously.
+Consider the possibility, however, that it might take longer for your renewal application to be processed this time than it did when you applied for renewal previously.